maiisthebest/flower-shop/docs/getting-started.md

 See the [priority guide](https://testing-library.com/docs/queries/about/#priority) for recommendations on how to make use of **semantic queries** to test your page in the most accessible way.

-Typically, after selecting an element using queries, you can simulate user interactions with the page using `user-event` (which is explained in next section), or use `Jest` to make assertions about the element.
+Typically, after selecting an element using queries, you can simulate user interactions with the page using `user-event` (which is explained in the next section), or use `Jest` to make assertions about the element.

 ### Simulating user interactions